uschpc/workshop-r-hpc/README.md

 Workshop materials for *High Performance Computing with R*.

-An overview of HPC topics in R programming using the CARC's HPC clusters.
-Covers profiling, memory usage, data I/O, and parallel programming.
+An overview of HPC methods in R programming.
+Topics include profiling and benchmarking, vectorizing code, memory use, data I/O, and parallel programming.
 Assumes basic proficiency in R programming.

 Slides: https://uschpc.github.io/workshop-r-hpc/